japaniot/homebridge-nature-remo-local/README.md

 ]
 ```

-* `address`: The address of Nature Remo, will search automatically if not set.
+* `instance`: The instance name of Nature Remo, can be ignored if there is only
+  one device.
 * `learnButton`: Whether to show the "learn signal" button.
 * `signals`: The IR signals.
 * `on`: The signals to send when switch is turned on.